bosbec/mobileresponseDocs/incomingSMSMessage.md

 ### Example

 Store the incoming message body in your metadata using Data Operations and "Set data", with the source `incomingmessage.body` and destination `metadata.message-text`.
-Now you can extract information from the message text, or forward the information to another recipient.
+Use the set metadata to extract information from the message text, or forward the information to another recipient.